bigbluebutton/docker/README.md

 ![Travis CI](https://travis-ci.org/bigbluebutton/docker.svg?branch=master)
 ![Docker Pulls](https://img.shields.io/docker/pulls/bigbluebutton/bigbluebutton.svg)

-These are scripts to run BigBlueButton within Docker.
+These are scripts to build a Docker that runs BigBlueButton with both the Flash and HTML5 client.
 To build the Docker container, run the command

 ~~~
 docker build -t bigbluebutton .
 ~~~

-Here we called the BigBlueButton container `b2`.
+Here we called the BigBlueButton container `bigbluebutton`.
 To run BigBlueButton in Docker, run the command

 ~~~
 docker run -p 80:80/tcp -p 443:443/tcp -p 1935:1935 -p 5066:5066 -p 3478:3478 -p 3478:3478/udp bigbluebutton -h <HOST_IP>
 ~~~

-Make sure you provide the host IP at the end of the command.
-This will take some time to pull the image from Docker hub.
+Make sure you provide the host IP of the server on which you run the docker command.
+Once running, you can navigate to `http://<HOST_IP>` to access your BigBlueButton server.

 For details see the [setup instructions](http://docs.bigbluebutton.org/install/docker.html).

-Once running, you can navigate to `http://<YOUR_HOST_IP>` to access your BigBlueButton server.

 ## Future Plans